“There’s more at stake than exported jobs. With some technologies, both scaling and innovation take place overseas.

 It took nearly twenty years for TV Industry to come up with a color TV in the 1960s from the Black & White TV of 1940s.
 Then, it took more than thirty years for the flat screen TVs to arrive in the 1990s.
 It took nearly another decade of innovation for Plasma and LCD TVs to start becoming popular.
 And very recently after 2010, the LED TVs have started becoming popular.
 The first phase of innovation in TV Industry happened in United

 States.
-However, as TV Industry moved out of the United States in the 1980s, almost all the innovation of flat screen TVs, LCD TVs etc happened outside the United States, mostly in Japan.
+However, as the TV Industry moved out of the United States in the 1980s, almost all the innovation of flat screen TVs, LCD TVs etc happened outside the United States, mostly in Japan.

 As Andy Grove has stated, once you outsource the production of a product to another country, all the skills also go away.
 This makes it difficult for the new wave of innovation to happen in this product within the same country.
 As the Industry and all associated skills are now in another country, any associated innovation also happens in that country.
 As explained by Andy Grove’s article, if you outsource the work to another country during step number 4, you would have no capacity to go back to step #1 in that Industry.

-Perhaps, Business leaders should start identifying the phase 4 of the innovation cycle (when product prices become low due to intense competition) to a phase that requires the use of innovation frameworks to get back into the first mover advantage.
+Perhaps, Business leaders should start identifying the phase 4 of the innovation lifecycle (when product prices become low due to intense competition) to a phase that requires the use of innovation frameworks to get back into the first mover advantage.
 However, business leaders need to have patience as there is a time lag between identifying this phase, identifying relevant new technologies and applying the innovation frameworks.
 The innovators in the organization need to have the skills to identify relevant technologies which can be applied to the innovation lifecycle to continue.

 This is an excerpt from the award-winning book ‘5 Core Methods of Innovation’ published in 2012, available at Amazon.com